even4void/aliquote/content/post/building-histogram-scheme.md

 (2 1 1 1)
 ```

-Please note that we are lacking some critical information, namely the labels for each bucket counts, i.e. which range of values of `xs` correspond to each count.
+Please note that we are lacking some critical information, namely the labels for each bucket counts, i.e. the range of values of `xs` corresponding to each count.
 It would also be nice to compute an optimal number of bins automagically, e.g., using [Sturge's formula](https://en.wikipedia.org/wiki/Histogram#Sturges'_formula) or Scott's normal reference rule.[^1] Here is one way to apply the latter (outside the function body, though), using a more realistic sample of size $n=100$ of random uniform or gaussian draws from the [GSLL package](https://common-lisp.net/project/gsll/):

 ```lisp
 (ql:quickload "gsll")